Farama-Foundation/PettingZoo/README.md

 `reset(observe=True)` is the same as in Gym- it resets the environment (and set's it up for use when called the first time), and returns the observation of the first agent in `agent order`.
 Setting `observe=False` disables computing and returning the observation.

-`step(action, observe=True)` takes the action of the agent in the environment, automatically switches control to the next agent in `env.agent_order`, and returns the observation for the next agent (as it's what the policy will next need).
+`step(action, observe=True)` takes the action of the agent in the environment, automatically switches control to the next agent, and returns the observation for the next agent (as it's what the policy will next need).
 Setting `observe=False` disables computing and returning the observation.

 ## Additional Environment API